Yuae326/essays/Thomas Eakins/README.md

 .ve-media wc:The_Agnew_Clinic_-_Thomas_Eakins.jpg

 Similar to *The Gross Clinic*, *The Agnew Clinic* presents Dr. David Hayes Agnew leading a surgical procedure, but this time, the scene is more modernized, reflecting advancements in medical practices.
 Unlike the earlier work, the surgeons wear white gowns, emphasizing the evolution of hygiene and surgical techniques.
 Eakins demonstrates his ability to document progress in medical history through subtle details such as clothing and surgical methods.
-The painting balances a focus on the technical procedure with the social atmosphere of the clinic, depicting women nurses and an audience that includes both men and women, signaling shifts in gender roles within medical settings.